Jeera Puri, Kids School Snack Recipe

 - Store in an air-tight container.
 Use as required.

-Jeera Puri, Kids School Snack Recipe by Tarla Dalal
+Jeera Puri, Kids School Snack video by Tarla Dalal

 Nutrient values (Abbrv) per puri